ElmoGaber/shopify_teststore/README.md

-# Shopify Hiring Assessment – EcomExperts
+# Shopify Assessment – EcomExperts

 A pixel-perfect implementation of the EcomExperts Shopify Developer Hiring Assessment using Shopify Online Store 2.0.